sdwheeler/seanonit/content/docs/10-platypsv1/05-platypsv1.md

 However, the current release is very functional and can be used to generate help for your own projects.

+## What does PlatyPS actually do?

+Historically, people have misunderstood what **platyPS** does.
+Some of the common questions I hear
+are:

+Q: Does it write the documentation for me?
+: A: No, you still have to write the documentation.

+Q: Can PlatyPS extracts comments from my code to create documentation?
+: A: PlatyPS can use comment-based help content to create documentation for script-based commands (functions and scripts).
+But it can't extract comments from your code C#.

+Q: Can PlatyPS read documentation strings from another source?
+: A: This is not possible with the old platyPS module.
+The new PlatyPS created `[CommandHelp]` objects.
+You can alter the properties of these objects before exporting them to Markdown.

+There are two immutable truths about using PlatyPS:

+- There will always be a manual step that requires you to write the documentation (somewhere).
+- You still need to alter the Markdown to ensure accuracy and completeness.

 <!-- link references -->
 [01]: https://commonmark.org/
 [02]: https://github.com/aaubry/YamlDotNet